IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-4.md

 stream2.print()
 streamsx.topology.context.submit("STANDALONE", topo)
 ~~~

+*Does a type hint replace the use of specifying the schema parameter when calling the map transform?*

+If `schema` is set, then the return type is defined by the schema parameter.
+Otherwise if `schema` is not set then the return type hint on `func` define the schema of the returned stream, defaulting to `CommonSchema.Python` if no type hints are present.

 Find below the same sample using *dict* style in "source" callable, but the type hint with *named tuple* schema causes that tuples are passed in *named tuple* style to map() callable.